themesberg/flowbite/content/components/button-group.md

 </div>
 {{< /example >}}

-## Sign in (New)
+## QR code button group

-Use the following code to stack together buttons into a single group.
+Use this component to show a QR code button group for authentication or other purposes.

 {{< example class="flex justify-center" github="components/button-group.md" show_dark=true >}}